DonLe86223/dsc80-2026-wi/syllabus.md

 primarily come from _Learning Data Science_, a textbook written by Sam Lau, Joey Gonzalez, and Deb Nolan.
 It is available for free online at [learningds.org](https://learningds.org).
-Some readings will come from other free online sources, including [notes.dsc80.com](https://notes.dsc80.com), a set of course notes that were originally written to supplement DSC 80 when it was created.
+Some readings will come from other free online sources, including [notes.dsc80.com](https://notes.dsc80.com), a set of course notes that were written to supplement DSC 80 when the course was first created.

 You are responsible for all material included in the posted lecture notebooks, whether or not we have time to discuss all of that material in lecture.
 You may also be tested on material covered only in assignments.
 You will not be tested on anything that appears only in the readings but not in lectures or assignments, but you should still complete the readings to boost your understanding!